Uniswap/docs/docs/V3/guides/04-flash-callback.md

 Here we will override the flash callback with our own custom logic to execute our swaps and pay the profits to the original `msg.sender`.

-first we declare the `uniswapV3FlashCallback` function and override it
+first, we declare the `uniswapV3FlashCallback` function and override it

 ```solidity
     function uniswapV3FlashCallback(